MIDS-scaling-up/v2/week02/hw/README.md

     },
 ```

-To provision an instance with spot pricing, create a file in you current directory names `spot-options.json` and place the below inside it, where you configure max price a little above the spot pricing.
+To provision an instance with spot pricing, create a file in your current directory named `spot-options.json` and place the below inside it, where you configure max price a little above the spot pricing.
 Spot pricing fluctuates, so leave some buffer.
 ```
 {
   "MarketType": "spot",